kiranojhanp/proshore-todo/README.md

 - This repo basically contains two repos (frontend and backend) as submodules.
 - The usage of git submodules helps with the proper seperation of frontend and backend developement.
-- both repo contain individual `Dockerfiles`
+- both repos contain individual `Dockerfiles`
 - The `docker-compose.yml` in the runs them

 ## Expected result